jbrandes/FlightReservations/README.md

 # FlightReservations
-A basic flight reservations app that uses user input to create an itinerary
+A basic flight reservations program that uses user input to create an itinerary